 It was so cool to stand at the top of the Empire State Building with our kids, an icon of New York City and one of the most famous buildings in the world.

-Many movie and TV scenes have been shot from up here, and the 360 degree views over Manhattan from the 86th floor are incredible.
+Many movie and TV scenes have been shot up here, and the 360-degree views over Manhattan from the 86th floor are incredible.

 But like many attractions in NYC, the Empire State Building is very popular and requires some planning to avoid long wait times with kids, especially if you are on a tight schedule!